CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 ## **Conclusion**

 Through their tireless efforts and a touch of luck, the adventurers have vanquished the Black Spider, thwarted his malevolent schemes, rid Tuntin of the threats posed by the ruffians, and reclaimed the long-lost mine of Tide Echo Cavern.
 Their valorous deeds will be enshrined in the annals of this corner of the Sword Coast.
-In the years to come, the revitalized mines of the Phandelver's Pact will bring substantial wealth to Tuntin, fostering peace and prosperity in the region.
+In the years to come, the revitalized mines of the Tundelver's Pact will bring substantial wealth to Tuntin, fostering peace and prosperity in the region.

 Burrowbard and Nundro Stoneseeker take charge of the new mine's management.
 In gratitude for the adventurers' service to their family, they generously reward the party with a 10 percent share of the mine's profits.
 Whether the characters opt to settle in Tuntin, restore Tresendar Manor, or seek new adventures elsewhere, the local populace welcomes them with open arms.